Bhanukamax/patra.nvim/README.md

 neovim wrapper for the Patra TUI file manager

 ## Caution!
-this is still at very early development, not recommendet for regular use
+this is still at very early development, not recommended for regular use